ICanBoogie/ICanBoogie/README.md

 ### What does _micro_ mean?

-_micro_ means that the core features of ICanBoogie are kept to the essential, the core is simple but greatly extensible.
+_"Micro"_ means that the core features of ICanBoogie are kept to the essential, the core is simple but greatly extensible.
 For instance, ICanBoogie won't force an ORM on you, although its [ActiveRecord](https://github.com/ICanBoogie/ActiveRecord) implementation is pretty nice.
 In the same fashion, its routing mechanisms are quite agnostic and let you use your very own